hashicorp/terraform-website/content/source/docs/cloud/api/run.html.md

 Applies a run that is paused waiting for confirmation after a plan.
 This includes runs in the "needs confirmation" and "policy checked" states.
 This action is only required for runs that can't be auto-applied.
 Plans can be auto-applied if the auto-apply setting is enabled on the workspace and the plan was queued by a new VCS commit or by a user with permission to apply runs for the workspace.

+-> **Note:** If the run has a soft failed sentinel policy, you will need to [override the policy check](./policy-checks.html#override-policy) before the run can be applied.
+Policy check details be found in the `relationships` section of the [run details endpoint](#get-run-details) response.

 Applying a run requires permission to apply runs for the workspace. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

 [permissions-citation]: #intentionally-unused---keep-for-maintainers